Glen Innes to Tāmaki Drive Shared Path Glen Innes to Tāmaki Drive Shared Path

 One remaining piece of the puzzle

 We know the community is eager to see the path completed to give them a continuous connection all the way to the waterfront and destinations beyond.
 With consent obtained, we are now planning the delivery of the work, including confirming cost.
-We expect to be able to confirm a delivery timeframe mid-year (2024).
+We expect to start work before the end of the year.

 A community asset, connecting with nature